DSALGO-reviewer(midterm)

 C) A graph where edges have values associated with them

-D) A graph where vertices have weights
+D) A graph where all edges have the same weight

 • 29.
 What is the purpose of an adjacency matrix?

-B) To represent node and edge connectivity in a graph.
+A) To represent node and edge connectivity in a graph.

 C) To store edge weights only.